lanyunshi/EduNLP/README.md

 ## Introduction

 Natural Language Processing (NLP) can be applied to different domains, such as finance, medicine, and education.
 We focus on the application of NLP on education domain.
-And discuss multiple tasks such as Readability assessment, Chinese grammar error correction, text rewriting and educational LLMs.
+And discuss multiple tasks such as readability assessment, grammar error correction, text rewriting and educational LLMs.
 To make this page benefit a wider range audiences, we collect papers that fit into this topic to facilitate future research.

 ### Scope

-In this github page, we mainly focus on the tasks which are related to the Educational NLP and the tasks that play siginificant role in Chinese Education.
+In this github page, we mainly focus on the tasks which are related to the Educational NLP and the tasks that play siginificant role in Education scenarios.
 In our scope, we prefer serving general knowledge and models for a variety of audients who are intersted in Educational NLP.

 In existing literature, we identify serveral lines of researches that fit into Educational NLP.